Jielin-Qiu/MMWatermark-Robustness/README.md

 Additionally, we want to note that some of the models on Hugging Face are fairly large.
 We recommend to set the model download cache path to a specific folder on your local machine that has enough memory.

-## Watermark
+## Watermarking

 All watermarks are in the `watermark` directory.
 After setting up their respective enironments and having already generated the text or images, please proceed to watermark all generated texts or images.

-## Perturbation
+## Perturbations

 All perturbations are in the `perturbation` directory.
-After setting up the perturbation evironment from the `MM_Robustness` repository, please proceed to perturb all of the watermarked images or text.
+After setting up the perturbation evironment from the `perturbations/MM_Robustness` repository, please proceed to perturb all of the watermarked images or text.
 Additionally, inside the `perturbation` directory, the `image_perturb.py` and `text_perturb.py` files contain all of the needed image and text perturbations for this study.

 ## Detection
 Due to each watermarking method having their own way of detection we provide an example pipeline of detecting watermarks.
 Please view them to see examples of how to detect them.
 We also provide the calculation of the other metrics as well (e.g., ROUGE, PSNR, etc.).